flomobility/flo-web-dev-challenge/README.md

 ### Instructions

-1. Fork this repository to start your project. ( Ensure that the repo is private untill you finish development )
-2. Create a new branch for your project.
+1. Create a new github repository for your project.
 3. Choose at least two additional technologies from the provided list and incorporate them into your project.
 4. Implement the project according to the given specifications.
 5. Ensure that your code is well-documented and follows best practices.